Sometimes, babies arrive early. It’s important to recognise premature labour, in case you and your baby need medical care.

 Not labour, just Braxton Hicks contractions

-Late in pregnancy, it can be hard to tell your Braxton Hicks contractions from the real start of labour.
-But look for these differences:
+Late in pregnancy, it can be hard to tell Braxton Hicks contractions from the real start of labour.
+Look for these differences:

 - Real labour pains become regular.
 They start to be more intense and more frequent.
 Braxton Hicks contractions usually happen only once or twice an hour, a few times a day.
 And they usually last less than a minute.